AVEVA/OMF-Docs/documentation_v12/Types/Type_Messages.md

 # Type Messages

-Types can be created, or deleted.
-Types do not support updating via OMF.
-The version field is supplied as meta data only.
+Types do not support updates or deletes via OMF.
 Once a Type is deleted, any operations on Containers or Data using that Type will fail.

 The body of a Type message consists of an array of objects.
 The following keywords are used to define a Type.